 An acclaimed filmmaker of blockbuster films and highly rated television projects, Dean Devlin serves as chairman and CEO of Electric Entertainment, the full-service film, television, worldwide distribution and foreign sales company and studio he founded in May 2001, which also houses Electric Post, the state of the art digital effects and post production facility.

 Over the last twenty years, Devlin has co-written and produced some of the most successful feature films of all time.
 He co-wrote and produced STARGATE, GODZILLA and INDEPENDENCE DAY.

-Devlin is currently in production on the highly-anticipated sequel INDEPENDENCE DAY 2 for Fox.
-Devlin is also in post-production on his feature directorial debut, GEOSTORM, which he is producing with Skydance Pictures’ David Ellison and Dana Goldberg and his Electric Entertainment team of Marc Roskin and Rachel Olschan.
+Devlin is currently in post-production on the highly-anticipated sequel INDEPENDENCE DAY 2 for Fox.
+At the same time, he is also in post-production on his feature directorial debut, GEOSTORM, which he is producing with Skydance Pictures’ David Ellison and Dana Goldberg and his Electric Entertainment team of Marc Roskin and Rachel Olschan.
 He will also be producing a new theatrical trilogy of STARGATE for MGM and Warner Bros.

 Also under the Electric banner, Devlin produced the World War I action/adventure FLYBOYS, EIGHT LEGGED FREAKS, CELLULAR and the critically acclaimed documentary WHO KILLED THE ELECTRIC CAR?
 Just prior to forming Electric Entertainment Devlin produced the Mel Gibson period drama, THE PATRIOT, which was nominated for three Academy Awards.